 Students may register for international study and research (ISR) if they are conducting research or studying independently abroad.
-Enrollment requires the approval of the student’s faculty sponsor, graduate adviser [not graduate coordinator] (for graduate students) or department undergraduate adviser (for undergraduates), and the Study Abroad Office.
+Enrollment requires the approval of the student’s faculty sponsor, graduate adviser [not graduate coordinator] (for graduate students) or department undergraduate adviser (for undergraduates), and Study Abroad.
 The approval may cover up to four consecutive long-session semesters and contiguous summer sessions.
 Students enrolled in international study and research pay a fee of $400 plus Overseas Insurance fees and are considered full-time students by the University.
 Students who register for ISR are not guaranteed credit for the work completed abroad.
 Students must consult with the departmental undergraduate adviser or the graduate adviser and with the Graduate and International Admissions Center (GIAC) to determine whether credit will be granted.

 The Graduate School Catalog officially states: